As the cloud computing model slowly makes its way into midmarket companies through lower-priced Software as a Service...

 Software testing: Many midmarket companies have a backlog of software testing and quality assurance (QA) projects waiting in a queue for months, but cloud service providers are offering a tempting alternative: Put your application development and QA labs in their virtual IT labs.

-Learn more about using the cloud computing model for
+Learn more about using the cloud computing model for software testing.

 Application hosting: Application hosting pricing is expected to decrease by up to 20% over the next two years thanks to increased competition on a number of fronts, including the advent of cloud computing, as well as reduced provider expenses, according to Gartner Inc. But not everyone will be in a position to renegotiate their contracts and take advantage of the cuts.

 Driving the price declines are a number of factors: the rise of new offerings, in particular infrastructure utility services for SAP and other packaged applications with lower price tags than application hosting service providers'; competition from on-demand or utility-like models such as SaaS and the cloud computing model; and lower infrastructure costs that providers are passing on to customers.